guillaumemoreau/db-course/09_bigd.md

 ### The relational model

 - ACID constraints
-  - Atomicity: all or nothing
+  - *Atomicity*: all or nothing
-  - Consistency: from a valid state to another valid state
+  - *Consistency*: from a valid state to another valid state
-  - Isolation: every query is executed as it was unique
+  - *Isolation*: every query is executed as if it was unique
-  - Durability: once done, the update is recorded
+  - *Durability*: once done, the update is recorded
 - Those properties are difficult to keep in a highly distributed environment while keeping similar performances

 ### Distributed systems

 - 3 main properties: CAP
-  - Consistency: All nodes see the same data as the same time, i.e. answers to queries are consistent and correct
+  - *Consistency*: All nodes see the same data at the same time, i.e. answers to queries are consistent and correct
-  - Availability: the system is available all the time and answers its users, i.e. operations are executed in a finite amount of time
+  - *Availability*: the system is available all the time and answers its users, i.e. operations are executed in a finite amount of time
-  - Partition Tolerance: Once partitioned, only a total loss of network prevents from running
+  - *Partition Tolerance*: Once partitioned, only a total loss of network prevents from running

+\begin{block}{CAP theorem (Brewer, 2000)}
-- CAP theorem (Brewer, 2000): in a distributed system, it is impossible to keep those 3 properties valid at the same time, you can choose at most 2 among 3
+In a distributed system, it is impossible to keep those 3 properties valid at the same time, you can choose at most 2 among 3
+\end{block}

 ### NoSQL vs traditional relational DMS